-For ones, who want to build and run Docker containers on CentOS-7 – first of all it is required to install Docker itself.
-To install the latest version of Docker and to be able to upgrade it easily in future – it is recommended to install Docker from the official repository.
+To build and run Docker containers on Raspberry Pi it is required to install Docker itself.
+To install the latest version of Docker on Raspberry Pi and to be able to upgrade it easily in future – it is recommended to install Docker from the official repository.
 In this guide i will show how to […]